The Derek Bok Center for Teaching and Learning

 Email: bokcenter@fas.harvard.edu

-In addition to working with faculty of every rank and at every stage of their professional careers, the Bok Center offers a robust slate of professional development programming for PhD students.
-Teaching Fellows and Teaching Assistants who are teaching for the first time in the Faculty of Arts and Sciences are required to attend a Pedagogy in Practice training session offered as part of Fall Teaching Week and Winter Teaching Week.
-All FAS instructors are invited to the many other workshops and sessions included in Fall Teaching Week and Winter Teaching Week.
+The Bok Center works with instructors of every rank and at every stage of their professional careers.
+We collaborate with the Office for Faculty Affairs to facilitate orientations for new faculty.
+Teaching Fellows and Teaching Assistants are required to attend a Pedagogy in Practice training session, and return instructors are required to attend advanced workshops.
+Undergraduate course assistants are required to take a training session.
 International students and scholars who want to improve their oral English communication skills to prepare for the Harvard classroom and beyond engage with our Professional Communication Program for International Teachers and Scholars.
-Advanced PhD students have the option of demonstrating their commitment to developing as teachers in higher education by applying to our Bok Graduate Fellows program, where we partner with departments to enhance training and support for graduate student teachers across the FAS.
+Advanced PhD students may apply to our Bok Graduate Fellows program to support instructors across the FAS with pedagogical challenges.

-Further information and resources on teaching are available on the Bok Center’s website.
+Further information and resources on teaching are available on the Bok Center’s website